 Before Olympic action got under way however, there were a few other sporting events on the go and I took in as much action as possible.
 First up was the All England Lawn Tennis Championships at Wimbledon which the boys and I were queuing for bright and breezy from 7am on Wednesday of the 1st week.
 It’s all very well organised with stewards marshaling you into queues on the outside field and everyone getting a queue number!
 The different lines are let in very systematically and as we’d arrived early enough, we were in by 10 with play scheduled to start at 11.

 I was amazed at how close you can get to the action with the stands being very small on the outside courts.
 On some of the courts, for example, there is only a wooden bench alongside the court and this means you’re literally right next to the action.
-I had such fun on the Wednesday that it was a no brainer when Rob asked on Thursday night if I fancied joining him the following day and what it day it turned out to be as, can you believe it, I got to see Roger Federer on centre court!
+I had such fun on the Wednesday that it was a no brainer when Rob asked on Thursday night if I fancied joining him the following day and what it day it turned out to be as we found ourselves on Centre Court watching Roger Federer!
 Let me explain.

-By the Friday, it was mostly doubles on the outside courts and so Rob and I found ourselves a spot on the bench at court 8 to watch see the # 1 men’s seeds.
-It was a frustrating start to the day, one of those UK on-off drizzle mornings where the players get more exercise walking to and from the court than they do playing tennis.
-Within the hour, the players must have been out and back in some 3 or 4 times and at this point, the lady next to us comments to her friend that she’d had enough of this nonsense and why don’t they head inside to centre to wait for play to start there (play on centre courts started at 1).
+By the Friday, it was mostly doubles on the outside courts and so Rob and I found ourselves a spot on the bench at court 8 to watch the # 1 men’s doubles seeds.
+It was an incredibly frustrating start to the day; one of those UK on-off drizzle mornings where the players get more exercise walking to and from the court than they do playing tennis.
+Within the hour, the players must have been out on court and then off court some 3 or 4 times.
+At this point, the lady next to us comments to her friend that she’d had enough of this nonsense and suggests they head inside to the covered centre court to wait for play to start there (play on centre courts started at 1pm).

 Lo and behold, a few hours later as we’re watching our 3rd game on court #3, having queued for over a hour to get on, I feel my phone vibrating in my pocket with a very simple message … “Do u wnt tkts to centre”.
 So Rob and I high-tailed it off court 3 and headed off to centre where for 10 pounds we got to watch Roger in a 3rd round, 5 set thriller.
 We came on mid-way through the 2nd set, which Roger lost 7-6 to go 2-0 down.
 Like a true champion he rallied though, winning the 3rd set 6-1 and holding his nerve to win an unbelievably tense and exciting 4th set tie breaker 8-6 and take the match to a 5th set.
 This broke the back of his opponent, the 29th seed Julien Benneteau from France, and he strolled through the 5th winning it 6-1.